andremm/lua-parser/README.md

 The package `lua-parser` has two modules: `lua-parser.parser` and `lua-parser.pp`.

-The module `lua-parser.parser` implements the parser and provides two functions for generating the AST:
+The module `lua-parser.parser` implements the function `parser.parse`:

-* `parser.parse_from_file (filename)`

-    Opens the given filename, which should be a string, reads its contents, and tries to parse it.
-    It returns the AST in case of success, and **nil** plus an error message otherwise.

 * `parser.parse (subject, filename)`